wwarthen/RomWBW/Source/Doc/UserGuide.md

   (e.g., Adafruit SPI Non-Volatile FRAM Breakout)
 * Duodyne Disk I/O w/ Wiz850IO and (optionally) SPI NVRAM (e.g., 25LC256)
+* Generic Serial Interface

+**NOTE:** The Generic Serial Interface is supported by RomWBW, but is not documented here.
+You must refer to the CP/NET documentation referenced below.

 The client software interacts directly with this hardware.
 In a future version of RomWBW, I hope to add a generic networking API that will